University of Canterbury: Independence, 1961–2009

-Post-earthquakes, 2010–present
+Post-earthquakes, 2010–2022

 On 4 September 2010 at 4:35 am local time an earthquake struck the South Island of New Zealand with a moment magnitude of 7.1 several aftershocks followed the main event, the strongest of which was a magnitude 6.3 shock known as the Christchurch earthquake that occurred nearly six months later on 22 February 2011.
 Although there was no serious injuries to staff or students on campus and only minor damage to buildings, the initial quake closed the university for a week, and the library was shut for months while shelves were repaired and half a million books placed back on shelves.
 The Student Volunteer Army was a group of around 10,000 university students and others who worked over a period of months to help clean up liquefaction.

 In the months following the earthquake, the university lost 25 per cent of its first-year students and 8 per cent of continuing students.
 The number of international students, who pay much higher fees and were a major source of revenue, dropped by 30 per cent.
 In October 2011, staff were encouraged to take voluntary redundancies.
 As well in September 2011, plans were announced to demolish some University buildings that were damaged from an earthquake.

 By 2013, the university had lost 22 per cent of its students.
 However, a record number of 886 PhD students were enrolled at the University of Canterbury as of 2013.
 Other New Zealand universities, apparently defying an informal agreement, launched billboard and print advertising campaigns in the earthquake-ravaged city to recruit University of Canterbury students who were finding it difficult to study there.
 In 2013 the New Zealand Government also agreed to provide $260m to support the university's rebuild programme.

 Student numbers were steadily on the rise, with a 4.5% increase in students enrolled from 2013 to 2016.
 International numbers also increased, nearing pre-earthquake figures at 1,134 enrolled in 2016.